obsidian-tasks-group/obsidian-tasks/README.md

 Tasks are sorted by due date and then path.

 **⚠️ The result list will list tasks unindented.**
-I am happy to discuss this and possibly change it.
-However, there is more to it than simply indenting the task the same depth it was indented in the source file.
-Below what item should it be indented?
-Its direct parent?
-Does that have to be a task?
+See #51 for a discussion around the topic. do not hesitate to contribute 😊

-The simplest way is this:
+The simplest way to query tasks is this:

     ```tasks
     ```

-In preview mode, this will list all tasks from you vault, regardless of their status.
+In preview mode, this will list *all* tasks from your vault, regardless of their properties like status.
 This is probably not what you want.
 Therefore, Tasks allows you to filter the tasks that you want to show.
 All date filters must be in the format `YYYY-MM-DD`, meaning `Year-Month-Day` with leading zeros.